 Northern Peru is legendary for producing coffee with bright, rich flavors.
 At some of the highest global growing elevations, the “Amazon Andes” yield some of the best developed flavor profiles in the world.
-This is the first year we have had the pleasure of working with Finca El Cipres and are excited to be able to build the connection between them and our partners here in the US!
+This is the third year we have had the pleasure of working with Finca El Cipres.
+This past year we partnered with our friends at Branch Street Coffee Roasters in Boardman, OH to provide them with the means to build a new washing station to support their desire to continuously improve.
+We are excited to continue to build the connection between them and our partners here in the US!

 Jose Herrera’s Finca El Ciprez is a small family run farm located in Huabal, Peru adjacent to a protected forest and the majestic Chorro Blanco waterfall.
 The trek to the farm is nothing short of impressive as it is accessible only by foot or horseback via a 30 – 40 minute hike through beautiful mountainous terrain from the village of Agua Colorada.
 Because of this Jose and his family make the farm home during the harvest season.

 The farm itself is modest in size covering between 3 to 5 hectares, and is located near several other small parcel farms at an elevation of 1800 masl.
 Cypress trees, the farm’s namesake, along with sugar cane, and banana trees, abound on the farm providing biodiversity and shade coverage for the coffee.
 Jose and family have been producing coffee here for 4- 5 years with production producing a modest 4,000 – 5,000 kg of SHB Coffees.